How To Prune Roses With These 10 Steps

 Hybrid Tea Roses

-- Timing: For Hybrid Tea Roses, the best time to prune is late winter or early spring.
+- Timing: For these rose varieties, the best time to prune is late winter or early spring.

 - Deadheading: Keep your Hybrid Tea Roses blooming continuously by regularly removing spent flowers.